Homological stability for topological chiral homology of completions: Rational homological stability for bounded symmetric powers of closed manifolds

 Finally we will compute explicitly the stable rational homology of the bounded powers of manifolds in a few examples.
 We start however with a calculation of some rational homotopy groups of these spaces.

 Let $M$ be a simply connected manifold of dimension $n$.
-This implies that $Sym^{\leq c}_k(M)$ is also simply connected for $c \geq 2$.
+This implies that $\mr{Sym}^{\leq c}_k(M)$ is also simply connected for $c \geq 2$.
 In this case, homological stability also implies stability for homotopy groups.
-If $n$ is odd the situation is simple, as $Sym_c(S^n)_{\Q} \simeq S^n_{\Q}$ by our previous calculations.
-Since simply connected manifolds are orientable, $\dot{T}M$ is trivial and we can conclude the following, which also follows from remark \ref{rembetterrangebound}:
+If $n$ is odd the situation is simple since $\mr{Sym}_c(S^n)_{\Q} \simeq K(\Q,n)$ by our previous calculations.
+If $n$ is even, the map $\mr{Sym}_c(S^n)_{\Q} \to K(\Q,n)$ coming from the rational Postnikov tower is $((c+1)n-2)$-connected.
+Since simply connected manifolds are orientable, $\dot{T}M_\Q$ is trivial and we can conclude the following.